CrystalSplitter/ghcitui/CONTRIBUTING.md

 - Try to limit lines to 100 characters, but no _hard_ limit.
 - Let the auto-formatter handle spacing/alignment.

+## Profiling

+GHCiTUI has some fairly strict runtime requirements, as it needs to have a snappy response time to events.
+Therefore, it's important to profile large changes and report on that profiling.

+The `profiteur` tool (https://github.com/jaspervdj/profiteur) does an excellent job of visualising these profiles.

 # Contributor Covenant Code of Conduct

 ## Our Pledge